vipulnaik/diet-exercise-health/best-practices/best-practices-around-meal-quantity.md

-* Larger stools, which increases the risk of having to have multiple stools in a day and also increases the risk of anal swelling and other discomfort due to pressureq
+* Larger stools, which increases the risk of having to have multiple stools in a day and also increases the risk of anal swelling and other discomfort due to pressure

 These are generally the factors that give in first, so whereas there are other risks in principle (like obesity) the feedback mechanisms